Excel Percentile Rank Inc vs Exc

 Get FREE Advanced Excel Exercises with Solutions!

-Based on the dataset various times we need to rank or sort them from least to greatest.
-In Excel, we can use it using the PERCENTILE function.
-But for better ranking Excel has PERCENTILE.INC and PERCENTILE.EXC functions.
+We often need to rank or sort the data in ascending or descending order based on various criteria.
+In Excel, we can do it using the PERCENTILE function.
+But for more customized ranking, Excel has PERCENTILE.INC and PERCENTILE.EXC functions.
 In this article, I’m going to explain the Percentile rank INC vs EXC in Excel.

 Here, I’ve taken a dataset of some Students along with their Marks to Rank them based on their Marks while I’ll use both functions.